Dr. W. Lee Warren

 Dr. W. Lee Warren is a brain surgeon, Iraq War veteran, and writer.
 His writing and lectures focus on neuroscience, the negative and positive effects of thinking on the brain, and the duality of maintaining hope and religious faith while treating patients who are facing death.

-In his newest memoir, I’ve Seen the End of You: A Neurosurgeon’s Look at Faith, Doubt, and the Things We Think We Know, Dr. Warren explores his struggle—as a man of science and also a man of faith—to maintain hope when all seems lost.
+In I’ve Seen the End of You: A Neurosurgeon’s Look at Faith, Doubt, and the Things We Think We Know, Dr. Warren explores his struggle—as a man of science and also a man of faith—to maintain hope when all seems lost.
 He addresses the delicate balance of caring for patients with credibility and integrity when their mortality is an unavoidable fact.
 By sharing stories of unforgettable patients and lessons they taught their physician, Dr. Warren posits that the deadliest disease of all is hopelessness.
 He demonstrates how we can choose positivity even in the darkest hours of suffering, and how faith can completely transform our circumstances.
+His memoir is the winner of the 2021 Christan Book Award for Biography and Memoir.

 Dr. Warren hosts The Dr. Lee Warren Podcast, a faith- and science-based show with weekly tips on how to lead a healthier, better, happier life.
 One of his other books, No Place to Hide—which provides an account of his time treating trauma victims in the Air Force in Iraq—was included on the 2015 US Air Force Chief of Staff’s Professional Reading List.
 Dr. Warren has appeared on The 700 Club and the CBS Evening News, and his writings have been featured in Guideposts magazine.
 He lives in Nebraska.